-As you have read above, to rebuild a relationship you will need to trust each other again, and forgiveness is the first step of that process.
-This will help you leave the resentment that usually prevents people from being honest behind, and move toward a happier life.
+As we mentioned above, if you want to rebuild a relationship you will need to trust each other again, and forgiveness is the first step in that process.
+This will help you leave the resentment that usually prevents people from being honest behind, and move towards a happier life.

-Feeling of bitterness affect both your physical and your mental health and forgiveness releases it and improves the quality of your life by increasing self-esteem, decreases stress, anxiety and hostility.
+Feeling of bitterness affects both your physical and your mental health and forgiveness releases it and improves the quality of your life by increasing self-esteem, decreasing stress, anxiety and hostility.
 Don’t forget that being able to forgive means freedom from feelings that will drag you down.

 When Forgiveness Is Not An Option?